-For more information about using profiles to compare packages, see [Client-configuration > Packagemanagement >].
+For more information about using profiles to compare packages, see Client-configuration > Package-management.

+1.2.11.
 Custom System Information

 The Systems > Custom System Info section lists the custom system information available to clients in your organization.

 Click [Create Key] to create a new custom system key.
 Click the key label to see more information, and to edit the value.